apluslms/grading-base/README.md

         List of expected files to check inside the repository.
         The files are moved into /submission/user and the contents are written as appendix to end of feedback.

+# Utility commands for grading image Dockerfiles

+* `apt_install <package>`

+    Calls apt-get update and apt-get install with list of packages.
+    Takes care of correct options and cleaning temporary files in the end.